Sign In

 Stress and adjustment

-Our team also serves to meet the mental health needs of older persons by providing diagnosis and management of psychiatric disorders and support for caregivers.
+Our team is dedicated to addressing the mental health needs of older individuals by offering diagnosis and management of psychiatric disorders in later life (including dementia), along with providing support for caregivers.

 Psycho-oncology and psychiatry in end-of-life

-We care for patients who face mental health issues in the face of a life-limiting illness, e.g. cancer.
+We provide care for patients dealing with mental health challenges while facing a life-limiting illness, such as cancer.

 Medicolegal assessments

-Patients with complex medical issues and require a medicolegal assessment, e.g. decision-making capacity.
+We provide assessments for patients with complex medical issues and who require a medicolegal assessment, such as evaluating decision-making capacity.

 Can I use Medisave to pay for my clinic visits?

-To learn more about using Medisave for mental health disorders, visit the MOH website at https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/medisave
+For information on using Medisave for mental health disorders, visit the MOH website: https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/medisave.